Isahepi/Database-and-Managment-System/ReadMe.md

 ## Query 8 – `DELETE` query (remove a reservation from the customer_reservation table)
 This query deletes a **single reservation** from the database.
 This will help to have the company updated, regarding to day to day reservations and availability of courts.

-Note: Assuming we are in Nov this will be one of the reservations to delete.
+Note: Assuming we are in Aug this will be one of the reservations to delete.

 ```sql
 -- Query 8: DELETE a reservation